China's new high-tech aircraft carrier could launch in early 2022, satellite imagery analysis shows - KESQ

 China’s J-31 carrier fighter prototype, a fifth-generation aircraft akin to US Navy F-35s, has just been recently revealed, Schuster said.
 With several years of the development of the J-31 remaining and then forming a deployable air wing after that, Schuster estimates it will 2026 before the Type 003 will be fully operational.

-In fact, overall, Funiole said the Jiangnan shipyard was showing evidence of a switch away from the rapid pace of military shipbuilding seen in recent years.
+In fact, overall, Funaiole said the Jiangnan shipyard was showing evidence of a switch away from the rapid pace of military shipbuilding seen in recent years.

 Satellite images appeared to show a renewed focus on commercial ship orders — including cargo ships and oil tankers — rather than churning out new vessels for the People’s Liberation Navy.

-But Funiole said rather than slowing China’s naval development, the commercial building might be aiding it.
+But Funaiole said rather than slowing China’s naval development, the commercial building might be aiding it.

 “(This) massive push for commercial production is valuable,” he said.
 “That generates key revenue and some of that revenue probably helps boost that military modernization.”